alexpatriquin/alexpatriquin.github.io/source/_posts/2014-05-04-text-to-speech-options-for-web-apps.markdown

 permalink: "text-to-speech-options-for-web-apps"
 date: 2014-05-04 14:07:46 -0300
 comments: true
-categories:
+categories: [NLP]
 ---

-While I was building [PoemToday](http://www.poemtoday.com/), I wanted to add a feature that enabled users to play any poem aloud in a robot voice.
+While I was building [PoemToday](/how-i-built-poemtoday), I wanted to add a feature that enabled users to play any poem aloud in a robot voice.
 If the inspiration for PoemToday, [The Writer's Almanac](http://writersalmanac.publicradio.org/), had Garrison Keillor’s voice coming over the NPR radio waves every morning, then my app would have the voice not of a killer robot, but a Keillorbot.

 This proved to be easier said than done.
 First, there was a dearth of good quality options for text-to-speech that fit right into Rails.
 Second, with the Twilio implementation I chose to make, there were a few configuration steps between Twilio and Rails that were neither obvious nor well documented.